 Pte.
-Richard Haxon Andrews (1875 – 1916)
+Richard Flaxon Andrews (1875 – 1916)

-Of all the men from the parish who saw action on the Western Front, Richard Haxon Andrews counts among the oldest, and at almost 41 when he died, was the most senior of the tragic list of those who lost their lives in the conflict.
-In 1914 he claimed to be 37, and we can only imagine that he was enthused with patriotic zeal when he enlisted, as the large majority of other Platt men who joined the Army at the start of the war were in their late teens and early twenties.
+Of all the men from the parish who saw action on the Western Front, Richard Flaxon Andrews counts among the oldest, and at almost 41 when he died, was the most senior of the tragic list of those who lost their lives in the conflict.
+In 1914 he claimed to be 37, and we can only imagine that he was enthused with patriotic zeal when he enlisted, as the vast majority of other Platt men who joined the Army at the start of the war were in their late teens and early twenties.
 Of course, he was by no means the oldest person to serve on the Western Front.
-That distinction goes to a Henry Webber from Tonbridge, who was 67.
-He had been motivated by a desire to serve with his three sons, who were all in uniform.
+That distinction goes to a Henry Webber from Tonbridge, who was 67 and had been motivated by a desire to serve with his three sons, who were all in uniform.

 On 10 December 1914, Richard travelled to Bromley to enlist and joined the 6th (Service) Battalion, The Queen’s Own (Royal West Kent Regiment) – a battalion formed on the outbreak of war with a nucleus of officers and men from the 1st Battalion of the regiment that had recently been stationed in Dublin.